MicrosoftDocs/windows-itpro-docs/windows/client-management/disconnecting-from-mdm-unenrollment.md

 - Enrollment was done using bulk enrollment.
 - Enrollment was created using the Work Access page.

-<a href="" id="dataloss"></a>
 ## Unenrollment from Azure Active Directory Join

 When a user is enrolled into MDM through Azure Active Directory Join and later, the enrollment disconnects, there is no warning that the user will lose Windows Information Protection (WIP) data.
 The disconnection message does not indicate the loss of WIP data.

 ![aadj unenerollment.](images/azure-ad-unenrollment.png)

-During the process in which a device is enrolled into MDM through Azure Active Directory Join and then remotely unenrolled, the device may get into a state where it must be reimaged.
+During the process in which a device is enrolled into MDM through Azure Active Directory Join and then remotely unenrolled, the device may get into a state where it must be re-imaged.
 When devices are remotely unenrolled from MDM, the Azure Active Directory association is also removed.
-This safeguard is in place to avoid leaving the corporated devices in unmanaged state.
+This safeguard is in place to avoid leaving the corporate devices in un-managed state.

-Before remotely unenrolling corporate devices, you must ensure that there is at least one admin user on the device that is not part of the Azure tenant, otherwise the device will not have any admin user after the operation.
+Before remotely un-enrolling corporate devices, you must ensure that there is at least one admin user on the device that is not part of the Azure tenant, otherwise the device will not have any admin user after the operation.

 In mobile devices, remote unenrollment for Azure Active Directory Joined devices will fail.
 To remove corporate content from these devices, we recommend you remotely wipe the device.

-<a href="" id="it-admin-requested-disconnection"></a>
 ## IT admin-requested disconnection

 The server requests an enterprise management disconnection by issuing an Exec OMA DM SyncML XML command to the device, using the DMClient configuration service provider's Unenroll node during the next client-initiated DM session.
 The Data tag inside the Exec command should be the value of the provisioned DM server ProviderID.
 For more information, see the Enterprise-specific DMClient configuration topic.